-Application Guidelines for Inclusion in the National Referral Directory
+Service Provider Guidelines for Inclusion in the National Referral Directory (NRD)

-This document provides guidance to potential applicants who wish to be considered for inclusion in the Canadian Human Trafficking Hotline's National Referral Directory.
-The directory covers all provinces and territories.
+This document provides guidance to service providers who wish to be considered for inclusion in the Canadian Human Trafficking Hotline's National Referral Directory.
+The Directory covers all Canadian provinces and territories.